Office of Alumni Engagement

 Presented to an graduate who has provided distinctive service to Alumni of the University of San Francisco.

 A Bay Area Peninsula native, Anisha is COO at Primitive Logic, a woman-owned business in San Francisco, that has been solving digital business strategy challenges for over thirty years.
 As a student and eventually graduate of USF’s MBA program, Anisha was highly involved in various boards and committees at USF.
 She is a Past President of the Alumni Board of Directors, and Past President of the MBA Alumni Society, among others.
 Anisha continues to give back to her community as a San Mateo County Commissioner on the Status of Women focusing on relevant topics such as STEM for Young Women, Human Trafficking, and Women’s Leadership.
+Watch now

 Jason Trimiew MA ’07,